ryjen/ryjen.github.io/content/post/best-programming-quotes.md

 *   Worrying is like rocking in a rocking chair &ndash; It gives you something to do, but it doesn't get you anywhere.

+*   "Simpicity is prerequisite for reliability." - E. W. Dijkstra

+*   "The cheapest, fastest, and most reliable components are those that aren't there." - Gordon Bell

+*   "Code is like humor.
+When you have to explain it, it's bad." - Cory House

+*   "Programs must be written for people to read, and only incidentally for machines to execute." - Harold Abelson

+*   Joy's Law: No matter why you are, most of the smartest people work for someone else.

-*   Have you reconsidered a computer career?
+*   "Have you reconsidered a computer career?" - Interviewer

 *   Lieberman's Law: Everybody lies, but it doesn't matter since nobody listens.

-*   Be different: conform.

-*   Never underestimate the power of human stupidity.
+*   "Never underestimate the power of human stupidity." - Robert A. Heinlein